YikesItsSykes/DGCV/README.md

 Two Jupyter Notebook tutorials are available to help getting started with DGCV:

-1. **DGCV Introduction**: A basic introduction to the key concepts and setup.
+1. **DGCV Introduction**: An introduction to the key concepts and setup
    - [View DGCV Introduction Tutorial](tutorials/DGCV_introduction.ipynb)

-2. **DGCV in Action**: A quick tour through examples of some of DGCV's more advanced functions
+2. **DGCV in Action**: A quick tour through examples from some of the library's more elaborate functions
    - [View DGCV in Action Tutorial](tutorials/DGCV_in_action.ipynb)

 ### Running the Tutorials Locally